Ailime17/binary_search_tree/README.md

 # binary_search_tree
 Assignment from <a href="https://www.theodinproject.com">The Odin Project</a>:

+You’ll build a balanced BST in this assignment.

 1.Build a Node class.
 It should have an attribute for the data it stores as well as its left and right children.
 As a bonus, try including the Comparable module and compare nodes using their data attribute.

 2.Build a Tree class which accepts an array when initialized.
 The Tree class should have a root attribute which uses the return value of #build_tree which you’ll write next.